These Mini Chicken Pot Pies with Pie Crust are the perfect way to serve individual, comforting meals that everyone in the family will love.

 - Once liquids are boiling, toss in chicken, then mixed vegetables.
 Let simmer for 5-10 minutes.

-- Check to see if filling needs additional seasonings.
+- Check to see if the filling needs additional seasonings.
 Add according to taste.

-- Roll out crust and fill bottom of regular sized pie pan.
+- Roll out the crust and fill the bottom of a regular-sized pie pan.
 Pour mixture in.

-- Place the crust top on and press sides together to seal the pie.
-Use knife to cut vents in the top of pan to allow for steam to pass through.
+- Place the crust top on and press the sides together to seal the pie.
+Use a knife to cut vents in the top of the pie to allow for steam to pass through.

 - Bake for 30-35 minutes until the crust is golden brown and the filling is bubbly.
 Allow the pie to cool for 10 minutes before serving.